Rome hero image

 Best Time to Go

-Spring and fall deliver mild temperatures and manageable queues.
+Spring and fall usually bring mild temperatures and manageable queues.
 Summer requires earlier starts, shaded rest stops, and water breaks.
-Winter is cooler but open for reflective pilgrimages and quieter museums.
+Winter is cooler but well suited to reflective pilgrimages and quieter museum visits.

 Group Logistics